 A. A sorority is a group of undergraduate women bound together by common goals, values, and friendships.
 Together, women in a sorority commit to scholastic, philanthropic, and social development and participate in numerous event, service projects, and activities like other clubs at Miami University.
-Though Miami has 18 sororities, they all share common founding principles, (learn more about our chapters here) and can have lifelong impacts on their members, lasting far beyond graduation.
+Though Miami has 17 Panhellenic sororities, they all share common founding principles, (earn more about our chapters here) and can have lifelong impacts on their members, lasting far beyond graduation.

 Q: What is the Panhellenic Association?

-A: The Panhellenic Association (PHC) is the largest women's organization on Miami's campus.
-It is the governing body of all 18 National Panhellenic Council sororities and 1 associate member chapters, overseeing almost 3,000 women.
-PHC promotes excellence in academics, community engagement, social responsibility, involvement and sisterhood.
+A: The Panhellenic Association (PA) is the largest women's organization on Miami's campus.
+It is the governing body of all 17 National Panhellenic Council sororities overseeing almost 3,000 women.
+Panhellenic promotes excellence in academics, community engagement, social responsibility, involvement and sisterhood.
 The Panhellenic Association offers a wide variety of educational and leadership development programs for its members.
-PHC also sponsors and coordinates Miami's Sorority Recruitment program every January.
+PA also sponsors and coordinates Miami's Sorority Recruitment program every January.

 Q: How many chapters do you have on campus?
 Are a lot of people involved?

 A: The founding of five social Greek-letter organizations here at the University has earned Miami the official recognition as the "Mother of Fraternities".
 Today, the University hosts over 50 fraternity and sorority chapters.
 Approximately one third of Miami's undergraduate student population are members of the fraternity and sorority community.
 Our members are involved in and are leaders of many University events, programs, and student organizations.

 Q: What leadership opportunities will be available to me if I join the Fraternity and Sorority community?